Nosaj123/rsvp-wedding/wp-content/plugins/add-to-calendar-button/readme.txt

 2. Add to Calendar Buttons can take all kinds of styles.

 == Changelog ==
+= 2.3 =
+* supporting shortcode inside the shortcode for attribute values
+* preparing for WordPress 6.5
+* dropping default image for schema.org
+* add default eventStatus to rich data
+* all kinds of css fixes

+= 2.2 =
+* new option useUserTZ
+* adding css ::part support
+* adding support for formatting inside a url at description

+= 2.1 =
+* ⚠️ Attention: dropdown now available for date style button (also acting as new default)
+* ⚠️ Attention: fixing schema.org default image (set option to "[]" to disable)
+* dropping iOS non-Safari workaround for givenIcsFile
+* style optimization
+* new css variables, like customizable font-weight

 = 2.0 =
 * updating add-to-calendar-button script to v2.5.4
 * ✨ introducing Add to Calendar PRO